Table of Contents

 How many image formats are you going to implement?

 Ksquirrel-libs supported around 60 image formats.
-I have no plans to port them all.
-However, the most popular image formats will be definitely ported from ksquirrel-libs.
+Not all of them will be ported.
+However, the most popular image formats will be ported from ksquirrel-libs.

 I have problems with include paths with vcpkg without CMake